GuoliangPeng/CarND-LaneLines-P1-pgl/README.md

 The Project
 ---

-## If you
+##  Deployment
-have already installed the [CarND Term1 Starter Kit](https://github.com/GuoliangPeng/CarND-Term1-Starter-Kit/blob/master/README.md) you should be good to go!
+If you have already installed the [CarND Term1 Starter Kit](https://github.com/GuoliangPeng/CarND-Term1-Starter-Kit/blob/master/README.md) you should be good to go!
 If not, you should install the starter kit to get started on this project. ##